Taswilline/Node-red-test/toradex_module/README.md

 		4. start node red inside the container with the command node-red

 		GPIO Set
-		1. you can choose all the possible Pin from the 40 Pin header in a drop-down menu.
+		1. All possible Pin from the 40 Pin header in a drop-down menu.
-		2. You can choose if you like to write a 1 => "on" in the list ore to write a 0 => "off" in the list
+		2. If you like to write a 1 => chose "on" in the list ore choose "off" in the list to write a 0

 		GPIO Get
-		1. You can choose all the possible Pins from the 40 Pin header in a drop-down menu to read as input.
+		1. All possible Pins from the 40 Pin header in a drop-down menu to read as input.

 !!!
 For using GPIO you have to be make sure node-red have access to gpiochip and gpiod is installed.
 Otherwhise it wil run in to a error.!!!